karmakarswaraj/CODSOFT/README.md

 Key Technologies:
 - HTML5
 - CSS3
-- JavaScript for interactive elements
+- JavaScript for for smooth scrolling and responsive menu
 - Responsive Design